 Run time for Salesforce Functions varies for each function invocation based on its dependencies, complexity, and payload.
 Even the same function can take a different amount of time for each invocation.
-This variability means that your functions may not complete in the same order they were invoked.
+This variability means that your functions sometimes complete in a different order than they were invoked.

-For both synchronous and asynchronous invocation, there's a limit of 1 GB for process memory for each function container.
+Both synchronous and asynchronous invocations have a function container limit of process memory for each function container.